Velika migracija v Tanzaniji-kotitvena sezona (januar-marec) -5 dni

 We'll take an early breakfast, as we've got a big day of exploration and adventure ahead of us!

-After your day long exploration of Ndutu, you'll overnight in the region.
+After your day long exploration of Ndutu, you'll stay overnight in the region.

-DAY FOUR - SERENGETI NATIONAL PARK (NDUTU REGION) - NGORONGORO CONSERVATION AREA
+DAY FOUR - NDUTU REGION - NGORONGORO CONSERVATION AREA

 DAY FIVE - NGORONGORO CRATER - ARUSHA